* This is the Professional Version. *

 Drug therapy is an adjunct to the physical program.
-Acetaminophen in doses of up to 1 g po qid may relieve pain and is safe.
-More potent analgesics, such as tramadol or opioids, may be required; however, these drugs can cause confusion in older patients.
-Duloxetene, a serotonin norepinephrine reuptake inhibitor, reduces pain caused by OA.
+Acetaminophen in doses of up to 1 g po qid may relieve pain and is generally safe.
+More potent analgesics, such as tramadol or rarely opioids, may be required; however, these drugs can cause confusion in older patients.
+Duloxetine, a serotonin norepinephrine reuptake inhibitor, reduces pain caused by OA.
 Topical capsaicin has been helpful in relieving pain in superficial joints by disrupting pain transmission.

 NSAIDs, including cyclooxygenase-2 (COX-2) inhibitors or coxibs, may be considered if patients have refractory pain or signs of inflammation (eg, redness, warmth).
 NSAIDs may be used simultaneously with other analgesics (eg, tramadol, opioids) to provide better relief of symptoms.
 Topical NSAIDs may be of value for superficial joints, such as the hands and knees.
 Topical NSAIDS may be of particular value in the elderly, because NSAID absorption is reduced, minimizing risk of drug adverse effects.

 Muscle relaxants (usually in low doses) occasionally relieve pain that arises from muscles strained by attempting to support OA joints.
 In the elderly, however, they may cause more adverse effects than relief.